-An expert basketball player’s agility and quickness is worth to watch.
+An expert basketball player’s agility and quickness is worth watching.
 Their move is so swift and smooth that it seems they have no bones.
-But these twists and turns seemingly straightforward can come at a cost if a wrong move is made.
+But these twists and turns, seemingly straightforward, can come at a cost if a wrong move is made.

 What Is Torn Meniscus?